BlueFletch/motorola-datawedge-cordova-plugin/README.md

 Cordova Motorola DataWedge Plugin
 ============

 This is a Cordova/Phonegap plugin to interact with Motorola ruggedized devices' Barcode Scanners and Magnetic Stripe Readers (eg, ET1, MC55, MC70).
-The plugin works by interacting with the "DataWedge" application configured to output scan events.
+The plugin works by interacting with the "DataWedge" application configured to output scan and magstripe events.

 =============